Applied Arts and Sciences

 You are eligible for the degree if you've done one of the following:

-- Received an Applied Arts and Sciences degree (at least 24 semester hours of vocational or technical credit) from an accredited community or technical college.
-OR
+- Received an Applied Arts and Sciences degree (at least 24 semester hours of vocational or technical credit) from an accredited community or technical college, OR

 - Earned at least 24 semester hours of vocational or technical credit at an accredited community or technical college.

 You can use between 24 and 44 semester hours of vocational or technical credit toward a bachelor's degree.
-For example, if you have an associate degree in Office Systems Technology or Respiratory Theory or some other technical program, most of the hours in that program will transfer to the BAAS.
+For example, if you have an associate degree in Office Systems Technology or Respiratory Therapy or some other technical program, most of the hours in that program will transfer to the BAAS.